INSTRUCTIONS FOR AUTHORS

 Manuscript

-The main body of the article should follow the general rules of scientific writing and be adequately structured.
-The text of the article should include Title, Author(s) name(s), E-mail addresses, Authors’ Affiliations, Abstract, Key words, Introduction including Aim of the study, Materials and Methods, Results and Discussion, Conclusions, Acknowledgements (if necessary), References.
+The main body of the manuscript should follow the general rules of scientific writing and be adequately structured.
+It should include Introduction including Aim of the study, Materials and Methods, Results, Discussion, Conclusions, Acknowledgements (if necessary), Sources of Funding, and References.

-The main text of the manuscript must be in Microsoft Word file format.
+The text of the manuscript must be in Microsoft Word file format.
 Please use Normal style settings only.
 The manuscript should be 1.0 spaced, leaving 2.0 cm margins on the left and right and 2.1 cm on top and bottom.
 The paper size is A4.
 Times New Roman font and 12 pt font size are the most preferable.
 The text of paragraphs must be justified; the first line indent is 0.8 cm.

 In the top-left corner, UDC (10 pt.) should be indicated.
 The ARTICLE TITLE in capitals (12 pt, bold) should be centered.
 The initials and surnames of the authors should be placed below, separated by commas, with a footnote at the bottom of the page for each author, indicating the following information:

-Name and last name of the author;
+- Name and last name of the author

-Academic degree and academic title;
+- Academic degree and academic title

-Full official name of the author’s affiliation, its address;
+- Full official name of the author’s affiliation, its address

-ORCID number.
+- ORCID number.

 Please use an asterisk (*) to indicate the corresponding author.